pythonanywhere/help_pages/articles/DjangoManagementCommands.md

 ```

 That would start up Django's normal `manage.py` system, which of course
-loads in all of the settings and connects to the database for you, then run the
+loads in all of the settings and connects to the database for you, then would run the
-code in side the `handle` function, doing the work you need.
+code in side the `handle` function, doing the work that you need.

-But you could also call it in a scheduled task.
+You could also call it in a scheduled task, which would achieve the once-per-day
+deletion that we want.
 Let's say that your Django site is *not*
-using a virtualenv; you could just schedule this:
+using a virtualenv; you could just schedule this to run daily:

 ```bash
 ~/mysite/manage.py delete_old_comments